Tourism 2017: And the winner is ….. Bulgaria

 There is nothing like taking an extended walk through Old Town Sozopol.
-The distinguished tourist with that large Nikon camera hanging around his neck, would typically walk to the outer edge, until he sees the most romantic restaurants ever.
+The distinguished tourist with that large Nikon camera hanging around his neck would typically walk to the outer edge, until he sees the most romantic restaurants ever.
 Those offer a stunning view of the Black Sea, apart from great salads.

 Hiking the Balkan mountain range is a lasting experience as well.
 While the first tick bites the adventurous tourist, he or she will shoot that breathtaking view with that Nikon.
 Priceless is the moment the fearless traveller runs away in panic, after spotting something which looks like a bear and behaves like one too.